alexdmoss/alexos.dev/content/posts/Docker-Desktop-Alternatives-for-M1-Mac.md

 {{< figure src="/images/cube.jpg?width=600px&classes=shadow" attr="Photo by Rostislav Uzunov on Pixabay" attrlink="https://pixabay.com/illustrations/blue-crystal-cube-deep-futuristic-5457731/" >}}

+I started here.
 This is the most "drop-in" replacement in the list, but **does not work on M1 Macs**.
-I use this on my older Macbook, as it's simpler than the other options and fully docker compliant, if there is such a thing.
+I used this on my older Macbook for a little while before replacing it with Rancher Desktop.
+It's fully docker compliant, if there is such a thing.

 The instructions that follow are heavily based on [this excellent blog post](https://itnext.io/goodbye-docker-desktop-hello-minikube-3649f2a1c469), which has some additional advice, especially if you want to get more out of the local Kubernetes cluster: